EniddeallA/H1SHC0D3/README.md

 # H1SHC0D3
-A set of exercises to train yourself for the upcoming HASH CODE 2020.
+A set of old Google Hash Code problems to train myself for the upcoming 2020 HASH CODE.